Bay Area Rapid Transit: Cell phone and Wi-Fi

 In 2004, BART became the first transit system in the United States to offer cellular telephone communication to passengers of all major wireless carriers on its trains underground.
 Service was made available for customers of Verizon Wireless, Sprint/Nextel, AT&T Mobility, and T-Mobile in and between the four San Francisco Market Street stations from Civic Center to Embarcadero.
 In 2009, service was expanded to include the Transbay Tube, thus providing continuous cellular coverage between West Oakland and Balboa Park.
 In 2010, service was expanded to all underground stations in Oakland (19th Street, 12th Street/Oakland City Center, and Lake Merritt).

 In 2007, BART ran a beta test of Wi-Fi Internet access for travelers.
 It initially included the four San Francisco downtown stations: Embarcadero, Montgomery, Powell, and Civic Center.
 It included above ground testing to trains at BART's Hayward Test Track.
-The testing and deployment was extended into the underground interconnecting tubes between the four downtown stations and further.
+The testing and deployment were extended into the underground interconnecting tubes between the four downtown stations and further.
 The successful demonstration provided for a ten-year contract with WiFi Rail, Inc. for the services throughout the BART right of way.
 In 2008, the Wi-Fi service was expanded to include the Transbay Tube.
 BART terminated the relationship with Wi-Fi Rail in December 2014, citing that WiFi Rail had not submitted an adequate financial or technical plan for completing the network throughout the BART system.

 In 2011, during the Charles Hill killing and aftermath BART disabled cell phone service to hamper demonstrators.
 The ensuing controversy drew widespread coverage that raised legal questions about free speech rights of protesters and the federal telecommunications laws that relate to passengers.
 In response, BART released an official policy on cutting off cell phone service.